I'm an Amherst applicant. How do I get an Amherst username and password?

 What happens if I already set up my Amherst username and password, but I can't remember them now?

-- Go to any page on the Amherst College website, where you will see a drop-down menu labeled "Campus Tools" in the upper-right corner.
+- Go to any page on the Amherst College website, where you will find a drop-down menu under the "Tools and Resources" icon (the little wrench) on the right side of the horizontal purple navigation bar at the top of the page.

-- Select “Change/Manage Password” from the menu, then select the link indicated for applicants.
+- Select “Change/Manage Password” from the menu, then select the "Email Password Reset" link indicated for applicants.
 You’ll then be prompted to enter your e-mail address.
 You should enter the e-mail address that is associated with your application to the College.

 - Within moments, you will receive an e-mail containing a link to a secure page for setting your new password.
 Above the password entry boxes will be your username.
 Please make a note of this, as you will need it to access your account.
 Follow the instructions on the screen to set your new password.